 - The July War (2006): In the aftermath of the Lebanese Civil War, an organization known as Hezbollah, literally the "Party of God", rises to represent Shia interests.
-In 2006, Hezbollah successfully captures two Israeli soldiers, holding them up for ransom for a list of demands.
+In 2006, Hezbollah successfully captures two Israeli soldiers, holding them up for ransom with a list of demands.
 Israel declares this to be an act of war and invades.
 The conflict is ultimately inconclusive; Israel was unable to dislodge Hezbollah from southern Lebanon and Hebollah's military remained intact to assist in Syria, and suffers an even exchange ratio of 250 Hezbollah members killed of whom only 80 were actually Hezbollah soldiers the rest were civilian employees, which is less than Israel's usually far more one-sided ratios in previous Arab wars—this is comparatively extraordinary for a militia force that Israel had previously underestimated and lost to in the Southern Lebanon War previously.
 Politically and militarily, it is a major victory for Hezbollah allowing it to dominate the political sphere of Lebanon and discredit its opponents, then gain the political capital to intervene in the Syrian Civil War and drag Lebanon with them politically.
 However, most of Beirut and several other Lebanese cities suffer extreme damage from both sides, more or less undoing most of the progress and economic development since the end of the civil war in 1990.
 The two kidnapped soldiers are returned to Israel in a prisoner deal which sparks massive controversy in Israel.
 Not only were both soldiers Dead All Along, the IDF's medical analysts examining the wreckage of the soldier's now ruined transport had known so and reported so from the very beginning, and it involved letting several convicted Hezbollah terrorists have a "Get out of Jail Free" Card; the politicians just didn't care.